garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

   layer_dense( units = round(intermediate_dim/4), activation = activation)</code></pre>

 ## The latent space
 The latent space is created using a lambda layer.
-Lambda layers in Keras are custom layers that are used to wrap a function.
-In our case we create two additional layers z_mean and z_log_var that we concatenate and transformed using the sampling function.
+Lambda layers in Keras are custom layers that are used to wrap functions.
+In our case, we create two additional layers z_mean and z_log_var that we concatenate and transformed using the sampling function.
+{: style="text-align: justify"}

 <pre><code>
 z_mean <- hidden %>% layer_dense( units = latent_dim)